 Have you ever felt a doctor didn’t believe your chronic pain concerns or didn’t care?
 Well, you aren’t alone; more than 1 in 4 patients believe that their healthcare providers do not care about them as an individual.

-However, personalized care is essential to understanding a person’s health concerns and treating the problem after that.
+However, personalized care and chronic care management are essential to understanding a person’s health concerns and treating the problem after that.
 So how can you find a good pain doctor?

 A Guide on How to Find the Right Pain Doctor